Where are you based?

 Yes, I am an Accreditted member of the British Association for Counselling and Psychotherapy and work to their Ethical Framework for Good Practice.
 This can be viewed at http://www.bacp.co.uk/ethical_framework/.
 I belive that having a thorough code of ethics to work by is very important for both therapists and clients.

 After our initial hello’s, we would talk about confidentiality and then I normally take down some essential information.
 We are likely to moving on to ask what brings you to the session and what you would like to achieve.
 This forms the beginnings of therapy and please click here for an article about what to expect in the first session.

 How do you book an appointment?

-You can book a session over the telephone or by email.
-When you call or email, I will let you know when I’m available and we can agree a mutually convenient time.
-I offer flexible appointment times and can normally offer an appointment within 2 to 14 days.
+This is done very easily.
+This can be done by telephone, text or by email and I can offer flexible appointment times, normally within a maximum of 7 days.
 Finding a time and day that fits for both of us is rarely a problem.
 Click here view my contact details.

 Will I be judged and analysed?

 Hopefully you will feel that you are not.
 I work in a very non-judgemental manner and seek to allow you to gain your own understanding of your world as only you truly know how you feel.
 I facilitate your self learning, awareness, assessment of options and if required, your changes.
 Your therapy sessions are for you, therefore, if you are feeling uncomfortable, have any questions or are not happy in anyway then I aim to create the right atmosphere to allow you to talk about these concerns.
 At anytime, you are free to stop our sessions without any comebacks.